heathbm/Encryptor/README.md

 # Encryptor

-A GUI charset encryptor created with JavaFX using FXML and Java SE 8.
+A GUI text encryptor created with JavaFX using FXML and Java SE 8.

 V1 Lightweight: A cyclic pattern is applied with a shift cypher to each character individually.
 The pattern is the size of the password.